 Little Lauren was fearless.
 She was sassy, singing these Reba McIntire songs, just belting them out.
 Big dreams like music are not necessarily socially accepted, though; as a kid middle school is a really tough time.
 I stopped performing as a 13-year-old.
 My parents bought me a guitar during that period, and my bedroom became my sanctuary for music.
 It was the place I grew as an artist and a singer-songwriter.
 It’s taken years to get past the nervousness that grew out of that insecure period.
 My junior year in college, we opened up for Gloriana in Thompson Square, Michigan.
 That lit the fire in me again as far as performing goes.
 And then, I had the opportunity to come down to Nashville and record some music.

 Have you talked with Joshua Davis at all about his recent experience as a Northern Michigan contender on The Voice?

 I haven’t!
 I haven’t had the opportunity, but I plan on reaching out.

 What kind of artist do you lean toward?
 What do you personally listen to most?

 I listen to all kinds of genres; I love Maren Morris, Keith Urban, The Brothers Osbourne to name a few.
 If we’re talking true artistry and staying true to yourselves, those are who I am really inspired by and listen to.
 I love alternative rock.
-Brian Adams is one of my favorite artists of all time.
+Ryan Adams is one of my favorite artists of all time.